ScilifelabDataCentre/Anubis/README.md

 The following configuration settings need to be set:

-- `COUCHDB_URL`: The URL to the running CouchDB instance.
+- `COUCHDB_URL`: The absolute URL for the CouchDB instance interface.
-- `COUCHDB_DBNAME`: The name of the CouchDB database for Anubis.
+- `COUCHDB_DBNAME`: The name of the CouchDB database used for Anubis.
 - `COUCHDB_USERNAME`: The name of the CouchDB user account with privileges to create, read and write the Anubis database within CouchDB.
 - `COUCHDB_PASSWORD`: The password for the CouchDB account.
 - `SECRET_KEY`: A longish string of random characters required for proper session handling.
+- `REVERSE_PROXY`: Set to the string 'true' if the 'werkzeug.middleware.proxy_fix.ProxyFix' is to be used.
-- `TIMEZONE`: The Anubis system attempts to fetch this value from the environment at startup, but it may have to be set explicitly.
+- `TIMEZONE`: By default "Europe/Stockholm", so may need to be set explicitly.
+- `MIN_PASSWORD_LENGTH`: The minimum length of a user account password.
 - `MAIL_SERVER`: The name of the mail server for outgoing email.
-Anubis can execute without mail, but several account handling features will be restricted or missing, such as set and reset of passwords.
+Anubis can execute without mail, but several account handling features will be restricted or missing, such as setting and resetting of passwords.
 - `MAIL_PORT`: Default 25; may need to be changed depending on the variables below.
 - `MAIL_USE_TLS`: Default False; set to True (or 1) to enable TLS for email.
 - `MAIL_USE_SSL`: Default False; set to True (or 1) to enable SSL for email.